Mandatory course for students enrolled in the bachelor’s programme Security Studies.

 The course critically reviews classic and contemporary strategies and modes of governing security, explains their origins, rise and factors affecting their functioning and discusses key questions, themes and dilemmas for designing, implementing and evaluating the governance of security.
 The course elaborates these topics with reference to recent conceptual developments in public policy, security studies, international relations as well as the history, sociology and philosophy of technology, and their relevant insights for security governance.
 A guest lecture complements the knowledge developed in this course by bringing a practitioner’s view on security governance.

-Acquire knowledge and understand strategies, actors, levels and dilemmas in governing security challenges.
+The student has acquired knowledge and understanding of strategies, actors, levels and dilemmas in governing security challenges.

-Acquire knowledge and understand relevant concepts, theories and methods from the perspectives of public policy, security studies, international relations and philosophy of technology.
+The student has acquired knowledge and understanding of relevant concepts, theories and methods from the perspectives of public policy, security studies, international relations and philosophy of technology.

 Mode of instruction